 The Admissions Committee recommends that applicants take the ETS PRAXIS exam in Audiology (Test code number 0341-Audiology).
 The results of this exam will be used solely as a diagnostic tool to help us create an individualized program of study and will not be used as a criterion for admission into the program.
 The test should be taken as soon as possible after the application is submitted.
 You may contact the Director of Distance Education by email at firstname.lastname@example.org

 for further guidance on taking the PRAXIS exam.

-International students whose degree was completed outside the US will be required to take the Test of English as Foreign Language (TOEFL).
-A minimum score of 500 (paper-based test) / 61 (internet-based test) is required for admission to the program.
+International students whose degree was completed outside the US will be required to take the Test of English as Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+Please visit the Application Criteria page

 How many courses must I take - and is the program completely online?

 All students will be required to enroll in a minimum of 30 courses.
 Twenty-eight of these courses are didactic and will be offered online.
-Students will be required to take two out of the multiple practicum courses that will be offered on our campus in Elkins Park, PA or that will be arranged to coincide with various national and/or international audiology conferences that occur in July and August.
+Students will be required to take two out of the multiple practicum courses that will be offered on our campus in Elkins Park, PA.

 Must I take all 28 courses listed?

 Yes.
 All students are required to enroll and complete the requirements towards 28 didactic courses and two practicum courses.
 The courses are all advanced level post- masters courses, each with 1.5 academic (semester) credits for a program total of 45 academic credits.